CodeVA-Curriculum/java-summer-modules/modules/syllabus/syllabus.md

 * Read, write, test, and debug programs written in the Java Processing framework
 * Read, write, test, and debug Java programs that include variables, conditionals, loops, and custom classes & methods.
 * Explain & teach fundamental attributes of object-oriented & strongly-typed coding languages
-* Identify & practice pedagogical techniques for engaging students in creative coding, including using unplugged activities, the PRIMM model, and student-led project-based learning
+* Identify & practice pedagogical techniques for engaging students in creative coding, including using unplugged activities, the Use-Modify-Create model, and student-led project-based learning

 ## Essential Questions